Well, you’ve come to the right place!

 To ascertain the health of their sperm (the amount, shape, speed, DNA health) all they need to do is get a referral to a Fertility clinic and produce a sample of their swimmers!
 If they protest, just let them know that this could potentially reduce the chance of you needing to go through invasive and expensive procedures and increase the chances and reduce the time it takes to conceive (and potentially reduce your chance of miscarriage).
 And if they are worried about what the test might show, reassure them that there are lots of measures that can be taken to address poor sperm health.

-If the results show that there is an issue with the sperm, making an appointment with a Fertility Naturopath or enrolling in the NFP Fertility Coaching Program will help to find where the issues lie and suggest a course of action to improve the health of the sperm.
+What if the results show that there is an issue with the sperm?
+Make an appointment with a Fertility Naturopath.
+Or, you can enroll in the NFP Fertility Coaching Program to find where the issues lie.
+The program will also suggest a course of action to improve the health of the sperm.

 I could write a whole article on how to prevent a miscarriage (and I shall do!) but what follows are some basic things to consider.